Hello and welcome! My name is Laura Rice and I am the face behind Pet Peeves Training, LLC, the San Fernando Valley's dog behavior specialists!

 I have over two decades of experience training dogs, and have been operating Pet Peeves Training since the beginning of 2004, but I am far from your average dog trainer.
 In fact I am both an Animal Behavior Specialist and a proud graduate of the most prestigious and respected animal training school in the industry, the Exotic Animal Training & Management Program at Moorpark College.
 This world-renowned program is very selective and difficult to get into, accepting only 50 students per year from all over the world!

 Did you know that to be a "certified" professional dog trainer with 6 letters after your name requires no actual study of dog psychology and little more than a simple multiple choice exam?
 By contrast, I underwent a full two years of both rigorous academic study and hands-on animal training, involving a variety of exotic and domestic animals, and earning college degrees in both Animal Behavior and Animal Training.
 This curriculum emphasized the different psychologies (or ways of thinking and feeling) that different types of animals have from each other, allowing us to better understand and connect with each one.
-With a deeper understanding of how each species of animal's emotional experience differs from humans', I was able to emotionally rehabilitate a traumatized macaw who had crashed into a window, to get over his fear of flying, and became the first student on the zoo to train our gibbon (lesser ape) to willingly offer her arm for blood draws and medications in order to improve her care.
+With a deeper understanding of how each species of animal's emotional experience differs from humans', I was able to rehabilitate a traumatized macaw who had crashed into a window to get over his fear of flying, and became the first student on the zoo to train our gibbon (lesser ape) to willingly offer her arm for blood draws in order to improve her care.
 I quickly realized I had discovered my calling and learned I had both a passion and talent for training challenges that presented a special level of difficulty and also benefited the animal.
-I began to specialize in dogs with behavioral issues shortly thereafter and dogs have remained my focus ever since (although I'll gladly help you with your cat problems as well).
+I began to specialize in dogs with behavioral issues shortly thereafter and dogs have remained my focus ever since (although I'll gladly help you with your cat or other pet problems as well).

 A unique understanding leads to a unique approach...